bluegamer22421/bluegamer22421/README.md

 - 👋 Hi, I’m @bluegamer22421
-- 👀 I’m interested in Html
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Html CSS
+- 🌱 I’m currently learning Java for Minecraft modding
-- 💞️ I’m looking to collaborate on Websites
+- 💞️ I’m looking to collaborate on Beginner Mod Projects
 - 📫 How to reach me aguyorother@gmail.com

 <!---